int08h/roughenough/README.md

 The server and client are functionally complete and at feature parity with the reference C++ and Golang implementations.

+Requires latest stable Rust to compile.
 Areas for improvement remain, see [limitations](#limitations) below.
 Contributions are welcome.

 ## Links
 * [Roughenough Github repo](https://github.com/int08h/roughenough)